enzoavalos/Alphabetical/README.md

 ## Actions in the app:
-### The application allow users to do a certain number of actions
+### The application allow users to do the following set of actions:
 - Add players, as long as they aren´t already registered
 - See all players registered
 - See the 10 players with the highest scores
 - Play a match between 2 players
 - Delete players

+## Extra Notes:
+- In the repo is included a file named **stored_questions** which contains all the questions you will need to play the game.
+Furthermore, a pdf file is included with all the questions and it´s answers, so that you can keep track of them.
+- While on the match, enter **"skp"** to skip any question you don´t know, which will remain pending and will be asked again when all other letters are finished.